Keitaroblaster/TypeScript-Quest/README.md

   personId.personDetail(); // Output: My name is Babou and i'm 20 years old
   ```

-  -"Protected" means functions and properties are accessible only in their class or their subclasses.
+  - `Protected` means functions and properties are accessible only in their class or their subclasses.

   ```ts
   class Student {